Lasik, Lasek, TransPRK, Femtolasik

 Originally, during PRK the surface cells of the cornea were scraped off mechanically by a rotating brush, much like an electric toothbrush.
 Later, these cells were removed in a less traumatic manner by using alcohol to first loosen them, followed by gentle peeling off of the epithelial cells.
 This form of the surgery is still commonly performed in cases where PRK is chosen as the method of surgery.
 In order to avoid these extra steps required to remove the surface epithelial cells, a number of doctors and laser companies have attempted to use the excimer laser used to perform refractive surgery to also remove the cells.
 So far most of these lasers require multiple programming steps by the doctor and also require the doctor to use very subjective signs to tell when the epithelium is removed.

-Hyperopia patients: reviewing the follow-up data (even 3 years after surgery) from the cases of hyperopia that had undergone laser surgery by Dr. Adib Moghadam, revealed that the vast majority of patients had 100% or better vision.
-The finding suggests effectiveness of this technique and stability of the correction on this group of patients.
+Hyperopia patients: reviewing the follow-up data (1 year after surgery) from the cases of hyperopia that had undergone laser surgery by Dr. Adib Moghadam, revealed that 83% of patients had 90% or better vision; more than 90% of the patients had the eyesight of ±0.5.
+The finding suggests the effectiveness of this technique and stability of the correction on this group of patients.

-Patients with Astigmatism above 0.5: the performed analysis of the cases of patients with astigmatism (above 0.5) who undergone laser surgery by Dr. Adib Moghadam, after their follow-up (two years after surgery) suggests that over 95% of patients had 100% vision or better.
+Patients with Astigmatism above 0.5: the performed analysis of the cases of patients with astigmatism (above 0.5) who undergone laser surgery by Dr. Adib Moghadam, after their follow-up (two years after surgery) suggests that 85% of the patients had 90% vision or better; 88% of the patients had eyesight of 0.5; 86% of the patients had astigmatism of 0.5 or less.
 The data claims that the surgical method is effective and provides a stable vision correction in this group of the patients.

-By choosing Trans-PRK, usually epithelium requires less than 48 hours to repair.
+By choosing TransPRK, usually, epithelium requires less than 48 hours to repair.
 The patients gain a vision better than the standard vision, and it is also followed by more satisfactory from the patients.
-Analysis performed on the preoperative data and the data from follow-up sessions shows that in 6 months after surgery 95% of the patients had vision of 20/20 or better.
-Moreover in 6-month period after the surgery, the degree of the refractive disorder would be about 0.5 for 99% of the patients.
+Analysis performed on the preoperative data and the data from follow-up sessions shows that in 6 months after surgery 95% of the patients had the vision of 20/20 or better.
+Moreover, in 6-month period after the surgery, the degree of the refractive disorder would be about 0.5 for 99% of the patients.
 All these results suggest high success rate and efficiency of the method.

-Based on the analysis, the mean pain intenisty in 48 hours after surgery was marked in range of 0 to 2 in a 10-degree scale.
+Based on the analysis, the mean pain intensity in 48 hours after surgery was marked in range of 0 to 2 on a 10-degree scale.
 This fact also states that the pain accompany the procedure is minimal.
-Furthermore, the risk of opacity and driness of cornea was also low, and the light irritatibility was also improved in the patients.
+Furthermore, the risk of opacity and dryness of cornea was also low, and the light irritability was also improved in the patients.
 Modification of cornea surface is not significant in these cases.
 Beside these, avoiding flap creation in this method, improve the symptoms involved with this procedure.

-None of the patient who had had their surgery by Dr. Adib Moghadam claims Glare Flare after their surgeries.
+None of the patients who had had their surgery by Dr. Adib Moghadam claims Glare Flare after their surgeries.

-The analysis of the patients‘ follow-up data show that 3 years after the surgery, over 95% of patients had 100% vision or better (many of these cases achieve the supervision).
-These data distinctivly states the stability of vision correction after surgery and no recurrence of the refractive condition.
+The analysis of the patients‘ follow-up data shows that 2 years after the surgery, at least 90% of the patients had the eyesight of 0.5 and 81% of the patients had the vision of better than 90%.
+These data distinctively states the stability of vision correction after surgery and no recurrence of the refractive condition.

-This project has been carried out in hospital reseach centers with professional researchers involved.
-The results of this study have been presented in national and international conferences such as ESCRS, ASCRS, WOC, MEACO and AAO.
+This project has been carried out in hospital research centers with professional researchers involved.
+The results of this study have been presented at national and international conferences such as ESCRS, ASCRS, WOC, MEACO, and AAO.
 Currently, there are more studies on-going with longer follow-up time to present the data in prestigious international journals.
-This study is embedded in an international clinical study of patients with Trans-PRK surgeries, with contribution from Valladolid University, Spain, and Augenklinik Aschaffenburg, Germany.
+This study is embedded in an international clinical study of patients with TransPRK surgeries, with contribution from Valladolid University, Spain, and Augenklinik Aschaffenburg, Germany.

 The researchers contributed to this study include: Dr. Farshad Nourizadeh, Dr. Mehdi Aslani, Dr. Amir Houshang Omidvari, Dr. Bahram Salmanian, Dr. Fatemeh Adili Moghadam, Dr. Saeed Soleimanjahi from Iran, and Dr. Samuel Arba Mosquera and Dr. Roberta Watter-Finke from Germany.